Apple Watch Ultra 2

 The Apple Watch Ultra 2 models are available to purchase from the online Apple Store, Apple retail stores, and third-party stores like Best Buy, Walmart, and Target.

-There is just one Apple Watch Ultra model, and it is priced at $799 from Apple.
+There is just one Apple Watch Ultra model, and it is priced at $799 from Apple, though it is available in two colors and with multiple band options.
 Third-party retailers sometimes have discounts, and prices can be tracked with our Apple Deals roundup.
+Apple also sells more affordable models from its refurbished store.

 Design

 The Apple Watch Ultra 2 has the same design as the original Apple Watch Ultra.
-It has the rounded rectangular shape, of the Series 9, but with a more rugged build.
+It has the rounded rectangular shape, of the Apple Watch Series 10, but with a more rugged build.
 The case edges extend to the flat front crystal display, and the Digital Crown and side button are a raised area on the case.

-At 49mm, the Apple Watch Ultra is the biggest Apple Watch that Apple offers, and it is 4mm larger than the 45mm Apple Watch Series 9, the second largest Apple Watch available for purchase.
-The Apple Watch Ultra measures in at 49mm by 44mm by 14.4mm, and it weighs 61.3 grams, making it heavier than even the 45mm stainless steel Apple Watch Series 9.
+At 49mm, the Apple Watch Ultra is the biggest Apple Watch that Apple offers in terms of size, but it does not have the largest display following the introduction of the 46mm Apple Watch Series 10.
+The Apple Watch Ultra measures in at 49mm by 44mm by 14.4mm, and it weighs 61.3 grams, making it heavier than the 46mm titanium Apple Watch Series 10.

 The Apple Watch Ultra includes an "Action" button on the left side of the device that can be customized by the user.
 The Action button is a bright orange color to make it easy to see, and it can do things like launch Workouts and apps.